markvermillion/pdsnd_github/README.md

 The file names are chicago.csv, new_york-city.csv, and washington.csv
 ### Credits
 Credit to Udacity and to Motivate for providing the data for this project.
+Motivate is a bike share system provider for many major cities in the United States.